klmcwhirter/pi-day-2024-with-py/README.md

       ...
 ```

-- minimize the perceived performance of the generator by reusing result from the largest num_digits value (30_000) - :white_check_mark:
+- maximize the perceived performance of the generator by reusing result from the largest num_digits value (30_000) - :white_check_mark:
-- minimize the perceived performance of calculating the histograms by memoizing the results - :white_check_mark:
+- maximize the perceived performance of calculating the histograms by memoizing the results - :white_check_mark:

 Then I just arrange for all the histograms to be calculated in descending order during that dreaded loading phase.
 But it is now ~10 secs instead of >70 secs!